Ryzeon/eabmodel-tb1/README.md

 Why would they trust us?

 - Optimizacion de costos e incremento de eficiencia.
-- Interfaz facil e intuitiva.
+- Accesible.
 - Escalabilidad a estructuras grandes.

 **Onboarding and first use:**
 How can they feel successful?

 - Facil de entender
-- Simple de manejar
+- Optimizacion de tiempo
 - Conexion con el staff mas rapida.

 **Sharing:**